 I have not found out much about Mrs. Baughan, and I need to do more in-depth research.
 In March 1913, when Brown returned to Tifton to move the rest of his studio fixtures to Fitzgerald, Mrs. Baughan was said to be moving to Indiana.
 I will continue to look for this woman because I know her information is out there!

 Brown’s Tifton studio was rented next to a Mr. Long, about whom I know nothing so far.
-Benjamin Long (1881-1973), considered an amateur photographer, was an insurance man in Carrollton, Georgia who made photos from about 1910 into the 1960s.
+Benjamin Long (1881-1973), considered an amateur photographer, was an insurance man in Carrollton, Georgia.
+He made photos from about 1910 into the 1960s.
 I suppose it is possible that he rented Brown’s studio in 1913, but I do not know that – yet.

 During his Tifton career, H. W. Brown made cabinet cards, platinum prints, and medallion photographs.
 He made photos of church groups, graduating classes, fraternal organization members, barbecues, fishing parties, and various delegations visiting Tifton and surrounding towns, including Ashburn and Sparks.
 He photographed special crops, like cotton, in the field and whenever it came to market in Tifton.
 His 1909 photo of an auto full of children won him fourth prize ($10.00) from the Rambler automobile company.

 Before the end of 1905, H. W. Brown began making postcard views of Tifton, and by 1909 he was known for his novelty, exaggerated, or “specialty” postcards.
-These cards depicted giant watermelons on tiny carts, giant ears of corn, pumpkins, etc. These postcards by H. W. Brown come up for auction periodically, but I do not yet have any to show here.
+These cards depicted giant watermelons on tiny carts, giant ears of corn, pumpkins, etc. These postcards by H. W. Brown come up for auction periodically, but I do not as yet have any to use as illustration here.

 You can see examples of exactly this kind of photographic postcard in the American Museum of Photography’s exhibit on William H. Martin’s Trick Photographs.
 It is called “Did You Ever Have a Dream Like This?” http://tinyurl.com/ph5uaw